 One of the things I share with my boys regularly is that being angry, upset or frustrated with someone is okay.
 But it’s what we do with that anger that can get us in trouble.
 This is how “Talk It Out Time!” looks like in our home.

-Download and print off this FREE PRINTABLE and then tape it to the wall near where your children will talk it out.
+Download and print off this Free printable: Talk it Out Time and then tape it to the wall near where your children will talk it out.

-What usually happens in our home is they agitate each other over silly stuff like he’s looking at me funny.
+What usually happens in our home is they agitate each other over silly stuff like–He’s looking at me funny.
 He’s making silly noises at me.
 He’s farting on me.
 I’m not joking about that last one.
-So now I send them to talk it out time and it has worked wonders.

 Regardless, of how silly it may seem, they are upset because the other child won’t stop.
 Well, they get so angry they burst and either yell or hit their brother.
 So, that’s when I get the tears and the loud—MOOOMMMMYYYY!